-Specific HUD requirements further justify the matching program and the analysis of employment and income reporting.
-HUD is required to establish procedures, which are appropriate and necessary, to assure that income information provided to PHAs and MF business partners by families is complete and accurate.
-HUD must randomly, regularly, and periodically select a sample of families and obtain information from external agency data sources pertaining to the individuals within the families only for the purpose of verifying incomes in order to determine eligibility of families for benefits (and the amount of benefits, if any).
-42 U.S.C. §1437f(k).
+HUD-specific statutory and regulatory requirements further justify the matching program and the analysis of employment and income reporting.
+HUD is required to establish procedures, which are appropriate and necessary to assure that income information provided to PHAs and MF business partners by families applying for or receiving assistance is complete and accurate.
+HUD must randomly, regularly, and periodically select a sample of families and obtain information from external agency data sources pertaining to the individuals within the families only for the purpose of verifying incomes, data concerning unemployment compensation and Federal income taxes in order to determine eligibility of families for benefits (and the amount of benefits, if any).
+42 U.S.C. § 1437f(k).
 HUD program administrators are required to use accurate income amounts in determining housing rental assistance.
-See 24 CFR §5.659 and chapter 5, section 3, of the Occupancy Requirements of Subsidized Multifamily Housing Programs, 4350.3 REV-1.
+See 24 CFR § 5.659 and Chapter 5, Section 3: Verification of the Occupancy Requirements of Subsidized Multifamily Housing Programs, 4350.3 REV-1.
 For the public housing and tenant-based Section 8 programs, PHAs are required to use accurate income amounts in determining housing rental assistance and verifying a family's annual income and other factors that affect the determination of adjusted income or income-based rent.
-24 CFR §\$960.259 and 982.516.
+24 CFR §§ 960.259 and 982.516.

-As of April 12, 2018, HUD estimates a total subsidy error associated with incorrect or fraudulent reporting to be approximately \$300 million and estimates 375,000 households have incorrectly reported income.
-HUD also estimates that approximately 17 percent of households participating in PIH and MF Housing programs, respectively, may not have disclosed all wage, employment, unemployment compensation benefits, and/or Social Security benefits.
+As of January 2021, HUD estimates a total subsidy error associated with incorrect or fraudulent reporting to be approximately \$400 million and estimates 250,000 households have incorrectly reported income.
+HUD also estimates that approximately five percent of the households participating in PIH and MF Housing programs, respectively, may not have disclosed all wage, employment, unemployment compensation benefits, or Social Security benefits.
 The NDNH is a centralized database of wage and employment information and, as such, provides an effective and efficient means to obtain information to assist HUD in identifying subsidy errors.

-The matching program will assist HUD in detecting fraud, waste, and abuse and enhancing program integrity by providing useful information on the employment status and wages of HUD program applicants and recipients, specifically: 1) those who are employed with the federal government; 2) those who are employed in another state, including those who have been rehired by a previous employer after having been separated from such prior employment for at least 60 consecutive days (Pub.
-L. 112-40, effective April 21, 2012, amending subsection 453A(a)(2) of the Social Security Act, 42 U.S.C. §653a(a)(2)); and 3) those whose information is not readily available through the State Directory of New Hires, state workforce agencies, or other data reporting systems.
+The matching program will assist HUD in detecting fraud, waste, and abuse and enhancing program integrity by providing useful information on the employment status and wages of HUD program applicants and recipients, specifically: 1) those who are employed with the federal government; 2) those who are employed in another state, including those who have been rehired by a previous employer after having been separated from such prior employment for at least 60 consecutive days (42 U.S.C. § 653a(a)(2)); and 3) those whose information is not readily available through the State Directory of New Hires, state workforce agencies, or other data reporting systems.